 When all the logistics, from hotel bookings to transportation to Alaskan glacier-climbing equipment, are taken care of for you, you can focus on the most important part of your trip: enjoying the experience!
 Once you arrive at your start point, your capable leader takes the reins, getting you and your group from point A to B and planning all the stops to see in between — which means you can just sit back and relax.
 Trust me, watching rolling hills, snow-capped mountain ranges or desert plains as far as the eye can see whiz by while someone else takes the wheel is pretty darn nice.

 2. Your leader is a walking, talking, joke-cracking encyclopedia/guide book

-When we got to Yosemite National Park on day three of our trip (and after sitting in the van for about four hours), Ali insisted on driving for another 45 minutes to get to the ‘good’ lookout.
+When we got to Yosemite National Park on day three of our trip, Ali insisted on taking us to the ‘good’ lookout.
 We passed what looked like an AMAZING lookout – packed with travellers wearing zip-off pants and wielding selfie sticks, snapping pics of the famous Half Dome basking in the golden afternoon sunlight.
 I’ll admit, I was a little “Hmm, how good can this other lookout really be?” as the van zoomed past and turned onto a winding road that led us further up the mountain.

 Similarly, when we were in Death Valley, she took a left turn onto an unmarked road.
 Ten minutes later, we were exploring a bona fide ghost town and very strange outdoor museum.
 Yes, it was creepy, and yes, I loved it.
 Would I have thought to research ‘ghost towns and strange open-air art installations in Death Valley’ if I’d been doing the trip on my own?
 Probably not.